asymptotik/asymptotik-drag-and-drop/README.md

 The source base provides a few examples that use most of the features.
 Here is a simple example of setting up a scenario.

-Here we have a drag source wrapper for a UIView.
+Here we have a UIView drag source.

 ```objective-c